wlloyduw/SAAF/java_template/README.md

 # Attributes Collected by Each Function

 The amount of data collected is detemined by which functions are called.
 If some attributes are not needed, then some functions many not need to be called.
+If you would like to collect every attribute, the inspectAll() method will run all methods.

 ### Core Attributes